hashicorp/nomad/website/source/intro/getting-started/running.html.md

 ## Next Steps

-The development Nomad agent is up and running.
-Let's try to [run a job](jobs.html)!
+If you shut down the development Nomad agent as instructed above, ensure that it is back up and running again and let's try to [run a job](jobs.html)!